JoseBambora/PersonalProjects/JDAExtension/README.md

 ## Introduction

 As previously mentioned, I have a discord bot called [Bot Gverreiro](https://github.com/JoseBambora/PersonalProjects/tree/main/BotDiscord).
-I am very proud with the final product, but I identified an issue with my development process, if I want to keep making updates, the codebase would start to be a mess and difficult to maintain.
-To address this issue and also to explore more features from *JDA*, I decided to create this library, which requirements are **100%** based on my personal bot.
+I am very proud of the final product, but I identified an issue with my development process, if I want to keep making updates, the codebase will become a mess and difficult to maintain.
+To address this issue and explore more features from *JDA*, I created this library, whose requirements are **100%** based on my personal bot.
 I tried to make this as generic as possible, so I can implement different for my bot in the future as well, but at the end I focused on personal requirements.